department-of-veterans-affairs/veteran-facing-services-tools/packages/documentation/src/pages/forms/component-hierarchy.md

 Similar to Redux, all state is kept in the `Form` component, or the root of the form.
 All data processing and validation happens in `Form`, or is triggered by hooks provided by `Form`.
 The VAFS code built on top of this processes the schemas and form data in Redux, triggered by events provided by `Form`.

-### About the `uiSchema` field component
+### `uiSchema` field component

 Along with the regular JSON Schema, a UI schema for UI-specific options that don't fit within the JSON Schema standard is also optionally defined for each field.
 The UI schema is passed to the form config file as an object, `uiSchema`, for each field.
-For more information, see "[Understanding the `uiSchema` object](/forms/about-the-schema-and-uischema-objects#understanding-the-uischema-object)."
+For more information, see "[`uiSchema`](/forms/uischema)."